 Our Whole Lives (OWL)

 The COVID-19 pandemic requires us to avoid on-site programming until it is safe for everyone to participate.
 Our Whole Lives curriculums are not currently designed for online use.
-The Religious Education Staff has created a plan to ensure that all 8th and 9th grade youth have the opportunity to take OWL with an appropriate class group once meetings in the church building resume.
-During the 2020-21 Church Year, 8th graders are invited to join 6th-8th grade Crossing Paths, and 9th graders are invited to join the High School Youth Group.
+Our Religious Education program will prioritize OWL opportunities for all 8th and 9th grade youth once meetings in the church building resume.
+During the 2020-21 Church Year, 8th graders are invited to join 6th-10th grade Crossing Paths, and 9th graders are invited to join the High School Youth Group.

 The Our Whole Lives Program